maxrenke/twitch_viewer/README.md

 # Configuration

-You need to add your oauth code to the twitch.py script (you can get the oauth code [here](https://twitchapps.com/tmi/))
+You need to add your oauth code to ls.bat script (you can get the oauth code [here](https://twitchapps.com/tmi/))

 You may want to change how ls.bat works, I have it hard coded for 'source' quality